kalis30nov/app-register/README.md

 $ Login to Jenkins console and make No. executor nodes to "0".
 $ Add Jenkins Agent in Nodes, with Jenkins Master's Private key and Private IP as new node and test Hello World pipeline job.

- 2) Integrate Maven to Jenkins and Add GitHub credentials to Jenkins
+## 2) Integrate Maven to Jenkins and Add GitHub credentials to Jenkins
 --------------------------------------------------------------------

-Install Plugins:
+#Install Plugins:

     $ Maven Integration
     $ Pipeline Maven
     $ Ecplise Temurin Installer

-Configure Tools
+#Configure Tools

     Maven --> Maven3
     JDK --> Java17
     // This config will be referred in Jenkins pipeline.

 Github Credential : Create personal access token and save in Jenkins Credentials as username and password.

 Copy the Application code to Git Repo and create a Jenkinsfile with CI pipeline job.

 -      PollSCM everyminute
 -      Poll script from SCM
 -      Provide the URL of the Application Repo
 -      Select the Github credential that was added earlier.
 -      Branch: Main

 ## 3. Install and Configure the SonarQube
  -----------------------------------------

     $ Provision EC2 instance with 15Gb disk and run the following commands.
     $ Enable Public IP while creation.
     $ Enable port 9000 in SG of SonarQube instance.

 # Update Package Repository and Upgrade Packages
     $ sudo apt update